andyb2000/HACS-husqvarna_automower_ble/README.md

 You should now see the integration in HACS where you can download the latest version, or search for "Husqvarna Automower BLE".
 Restart home assistant to load the new integration

+# PIN codes with Flymo or similar

+These devices (Easilife Go and other brands that use Husqvarna internal boards) don't have an option to disable PIN.
+They accept the pin by pressing the sequence of buttons on the mower and on the app when setting up the pairing.
+The PIN sequence is translated to digits like this:

+On/OFF Power button = 1
+Go/Schedule button = 2
+Go button = 3
+Park button = 4

+See below image from operators manual.
+Which indicates the default pin would be 1234

 # Usage

 BEFORE you add the new integration, you need to have your bluetooth proxy setup.